-Planning a career day or career week is a great experience to have students think beyond the four walls of their classroom.
-It brings the real world into the classroom and helps students begin to think about their futures.
+Are you planning to host a career day or planning for a career week for your school?
+It is a great experience to have students think beyond the four walls of their classroom, and it brings the real world into the classroom and helps students begin to think about their futures.

 Out of all of the events I have planned, career day was one of my favourites.

-I have outlined the general steps for planning a career day below, as well as the process my school followed.
+I have outlined the general steps for teachers who want to host a career day below and the process my school followed.

 Career Day Planning Steps